 TARGETED Request for Proposals

-amfAR, The Foundation for AIDS Research, is pleased to announce new funding for innovative projects that address HIV/AIDS among gay men, other men who have sex with men (MSM) and transgender (TG) individuals in the Asia-Pacific region.
-Grassroots organizations led by or closely linked to MSM/LGBT communities in low- and middle-income countries in the Asia-Pacific region are encouraged to submit relevant proposals.
-Funds for this round of awards are made available through the generous support of the ViiV Healthcare Positive Action and Aids Fonds.
+amfAR, The Foundation for AIDS Research, is pleased to announce new funding for innovative projects that address HIV/AIDS among gay men, other men who have sex with men (MSM) and transgender (TG) individuals in Latin America.
+Grassroots organizations led by or closely linked to MSM/LGBT communities in low- and middle-income countries in Latin America are encouraged to submit relevant proposals.
+Funds for this round of awards are made available through the generous support of the Elton John AIDS Foundation.

 Each organization may apply for an award of up to $20,000 USD to support project-related costs for up to 12 months.
 Only one application may be submitted per organization.
 Proposals for general operating support will not be considered.

-Approximately $150,000 is available for this round of awards in the Asia-Pacific region; amfAR anticipates funding from six to eight proposals.
-Funding recommendations will be announced in September 2011.
-Organizations that are approved for awards can expect to receive funds to begin activities as early as October 2011.
+Approximately $200,000 USD is available for this round of awards in Latin America; amfAR anticipates funding from six to eight proposals.
+Funding recommendations will be announced in October 2011.
+Organizations that are approved for awards can expect to receive funds to begin activities as early as November 2011.

 [BACK TO TOP]

 • Community-based organizations located in low-and middle-income countries in Latin America (click here to see list of eligible countries);

 • Non-profit organizations (e.g., NGOs, CBOs, and other charitable organizations) that are the equivalent of U.S. tax-exempt non-profit organizations;